Pocatello High School: Achievements

 In 1989, Pocatello High School received the Presidential Excellence award, one of only 165 awards given in the nation.

 Athletics

-Pocatello competes in athletics in IHSAA Class 4A in the Great Basin (East) Conference with Century and Preston.
+Pocatello competes in athletics in IHSAA Class 5A in the South East Idaho (Southeast) Conference with Century and Preston.
 PHS traditionally competed with the largest schools in the state in Class 5A (formerly A-1); a drop in enrollment caused a change to Class 4A.
-The school will move back to 5A classification in the 2024-25 school year due to increase in enrollment from mandatory school boundaries established in 2018.
+The school returned to 5A classification in the 2024-25 school year due to the IHSAA reclassifying 1A Division II as 2A, thereby moving all other divisions up by one classification number.